- StreamNative Managed Cloud

 }

-- Replace with the ID from your SN Cloud organization.
+: your StreamNative Cloud organization ID.
 This is typically an ID likeo-xxxxx

 .
-This can be found in your organization list or the top header of the application.<YOUR_R3_HOSTED_ZONE_IDs>
+This can be found in your organization list or the top header of the application.

 command to initialize this folder as a git project.